cloudfoundry/bosh-windows-stemcell-builder/create-manual-vsphere-stemcells.md

 - Transfer `build/agent.zip` you built in the previous step, or the `agent.zip` downloaded from the releases page to your Windows VM.
 - On your Windows VM, start `powershell` and run `Install-Agent -IaaS vsphere -agentZipPath <PATH_TO_agent.zip>`

+## Step 6: Optimize and Compress Disk

+In order to reduce the stemcell size, you can run the following powershell modules to

+- `Optimize-Disk` Run `dism` and clear unnecessary files
+- `Compress-Disk` Defrag and zero out the disk

-## Step 6: Sysprep and optionally apply security policies
+## Step 7: Sysprep and optionally apply security policies

 **1)** If you would like to apply the recommended local security policy: